 (Commonly abbreviated as HMAC or HMA) is produced by heating the asphalt binder to decrease its viscosity, and drying the aggregate to remove moisture from it prior to mixing.
 Mixing is generally performed with the aggregate at about 300°F for unmodified asphalt and 330°F for polymer modified asphalt.
 Paving and compaction must be performed while the asphalt is sufficiently hot.

-Crushed rock with the size ranging from 1.5” down to the fines.
+Aggregate with the size ranging from 1.5” down to the fines.
 Used for constructing driveways, roads, parking lots and as a foundation under hotmix.
 Harder and more durable than local materials.
 Meets TxDOT’s specifications for construction use.

-Broken stone ranging in size from 5 inches to 24 inches.
+Aggregate ranging in size from 5 inches to 24 inches.
 Used for erosion control and also decoration.

-Broken stone ranging in size from 1/4th of in inch to 3 inches depending on your needs.
+Aggregate ranging in size from 1/4th of in inch to 3 inches depending on your needs.
 Mainly used as an ingredient in hotmix and concrete.

 Hot Mix Cold-Laid asphalt mixture is a material that is similar to regular Hot mix but is made with a different oil that allows it to be workable from a stockpile.
 It can be stockpiled for a couple of months.
 It is generally used as a blade-on/level-up material, or as a base failure repair material and not as a pothole repair material. (except when necessary)